-We cannot predict whether our dual class structure, combined with the concentrated control of our stockholders who held our capital stock prior to the Direct Listing, including our executive officers, employees, and directors and their affiliates, will result in a lower or more volatile market price of our Class A common stock or in adverse publicity or other adverse consequences.
+We cannot predict whether our dual class structure, combined with the concentrated control of our stockholders who held our capital stock prior to the listing of our Class A common stock on the Nasdaq Capital Market, including our executive officers, employees, and directors and their affiliates, will result in a lower or more volatile market price of our Class A common stock or in adverse publicity or other adverse consequences.
 For example, certain index providers have announced restrictions on including companies with multiple class share structures in certain of their indices.
 In July 2017, FTSE Russell and Standard & Poor's announced that they would cease to allow most newly public companies utilizing dual or multi-class capital structures to be included in their indices.
 Under the announced policies, our dual class capital structure would make us ineligible for inclusion in any of these indices.
 Given the sustained flow of investment funds into passive strategies that seek to track certain indexes, exclusion from stock indexes would likely preclude investment by many of these funds and could make our Class A common stock less attractive to other investors.
 As a result, the market price of our Class A common stock could be adversely affected.